Introduction

 - a newspaper death notice

-- in the case of a missing person presumed deceased, a 'Presumption of Death Order' issued by the Supreme Court (original or copy).
+- in the case of a missing person presumed deceased, a 'Presumption of Death Order' issued by the Supreme Court (original or copy)

-If there is a Will, and
+If there is a will

-- a copy of the relevant section of the will or probate document naming the new operator as the beneficiary or executor, or
+- a copy of the relevant section of the will or probate document, or

-- signed, written advice from a solicitor.
+- signed, written advice from a solicitor or NSW Trustee and Guardian.

-- a copy of the relevant section of the will or probate document and a letter, signed by both parties, outlining the agreement between the beneficiary/executor and the surviving joint registered operator, or
+- a copy of the relevant section of the will or probate document and a letter, signed by both parties, outlining the agreement between the beneficiary/executor and the surviving joint operator, or

 - signed, written advice from a solicitor including details of the agreement.

-If there is not a Will, and
+If there is no will

-- the vessel is being transferred to the administrator of the estate:
+Transferring to the administrator of the estate

-- a Statutory Declaration completed by the surviving joint operator stating:
+A Statutory declaration – PDF completed by the surviving joint operator or the next of kin stating:

 - that to their knowledge there is no administrator for the estate